 There could be millions of reasons why your PC gets slow all of a sudden.
 It can be a Windows Update or a rouge software installation or something running the background and taking all the CPU cycles, and memory.
-If you are in such condition, the best way to figure out is analyzing what is running the Task Manager.
-If you see a program which looks out f places, and is taking up a lot of memory, its time to figure out whats wrong with it.
+If you are in such a condition, the best way to figure it out is by analyzing what is running the Task Manager.
+If you see a program that looks out of places and is taking up a lot of memory, it’s time to figure out what’s wrong with it.
 Today we are looking at how to fix TAInstaller.exe HP Touchpoint Analytics Installer using high resources issue.
 You can deactivate it or remove it.

 What is TAInstaller.exe HP Touchpoint Analytics

 If you look at the description of this service, it says Harvests telemetry information that is used by HP Touchpoint’s analytical services.
 It sends telemetry data to HP.
 Interesting to note that HP has kept the actual name of the program different from the service.
 Its called as HP Touchpoint Manager.